NillionNetwork/nilrag/README.md

 source .venv/bin/activate
 ```

-Local installation:
+Then either follow the local installation:
 ```bash
 # Install package in development mode
 uv pip install -e .
 ```

-Using pip (not available yet):
+or use pip *(not available yet)*:
 ```bash
 pip install nilrag
 ```